 With the splitting of Traill's Flycatcher into the two song types, what little information which existed on these two flycatchers became considerably less useful, since the records of singing individuals were often not recorded as to song type.
 While there are only three definite records of Willow Flycatcher and none of Alder, "Traill's"-type flycatchers are considered to be regular in migration, in modest numbers.
 Lacking substantiation of this assumption, and without any knowledge of the relative frequency of the two types, every effort should be made to secure additional information.
-"Traill's" Flycatchers are large and big-billed and usually have a very faint eye-ring.
-Kaufman says that the primary extension is large.
+"Traill's" Flycatchers are large and relatively big-billed and can have a very faint eye-ring, though Alder has much more of an eye-ring than Willow.
+Traill's-type empids are somewhat brownish in coloration, with long primary extension, a fairly heavy bill, and generally a whitish throat.
 Both species breed across the northern U.S. and souther Canada, but the Willow Flycatcher breeds down through the Rocky Mountains into New Mexico and has apparently nested in north Louisian, near Monroe.
 In addition to the Willow Flycatcher records given below the records of Willow/Alder Flycatchers are: Sep.
 9, 1924 at Harvey (ESH--coll); and Sep.
 5, 1957, Sep.
 6, 1957, and May 1, 1960, all at New Orleans and all singing (SAG); Sept.
 4, 1994 at Grand Isle (RDP).
-Basically, Traill'stype flycatchers may be expected from mid-April to mid-May, and, more commonly, mid-August to mid-October.
+Basically, Traill=s-type flycatchers may be expected from mid-April to mid-May, and, more commonly, mid-August to mid-October; most, if not all will be Alder.